 Scott Russell Sanders says that the personal essay “moves from uncertainty to less uncertainty.”
 That’s what I love about nonfiction writing — the process of grappling with an idea or an experience on the page.
 I don’t claim to have it all figured out, not when I sit down to draft the opening sentence, nor when I polish a piece for the last time.
 For me, writing is a process of exploration.
 It’s similar to my experience of being a parent: challenging and full of wonder.
 Both roles require large doses of courage and humility, and both are aided by having plenty of tissues and snacks readily available.

-Janet Buttenwieser’s work has appeared in The Rumpus, Under the Sun, Potomac Review, The Pinch, Bellevue Literary Review, and elsewhere.
-Her memoir, GUTS, was a finalist for the University of New Orleans Publishing Lab Prize and will be published by Vine Leaves Press in 2018.
+Janet Buttenwieser’s memoir, GUTS (Vine Leaves Press, 2018), was a finalist for the University of New Orleans Publishing Lab Prize.
+Her work has appeared in The Rumpus, Under the Sun, Potomac Review, The Pinch, Bellevue Literary Review, and elsewhere.
 Her work has been nominated for a Pushcart Prize, was a finalist for Oregon Quarterly’s Northwest Perspectives Essay Contest, and won honorable mention in The Atlantic Student Writing contest, the New Millennium Writings Award and the Artsmith Literary Award.
 She holds an MFA from the Northwest Institute of Literary Arts.